fuseml/docs/docs/index.md

 - if you are looking to learn about FuseML capabilities, we suggest to take the [Quick Start](quickstart.md).
 - if you want to learn more about FuseML's core concepts, use one of the following resources:

     - the [Workflows](workflows/workflows.md) section covers FuseML workflows and available workflow extensions
     - the [Extension Registry](extensions/extension-registry.md) section describes in more detail how FuseML integrates with 3rd party AI/ML services
+    - the [Installer Extensions](extensions/installer-extensions.md) section details how FuseML can be used to deploy and manage entire AI/ML tool stacks constructed out of 3rd party AI/ML tools

 - if you are evaluating becoming a contributor to this project, go straight to [Contributing](CONTRIBUTING.md) section.